 Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost-sharing amount.
-As a member of Brand New Day Embrace Choice Plan, you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
+As a member of Brand New Day Embrace Care Plan, you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
 We do not allow providers to "balance bill" or otherwise charge you more than the amount of cost sharing your plan says you must pay.

 Benefit Period - The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
 A benefit period begins the day you go into a hospital or skilled nursing facility.
-For hospital stays, the benefit period ends when you are discharged.
-For SNF stays, the benefit period ends when you have not received any skilled care in a SNF for 60 days in a row.
+The benefit period ends when you are discharged.
 If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
-You must pay the inpatient hospital deductible for each benefit period.
 There is no limit to the number of benefit periods.